magento/devdocs/guides/v2.0/install-gde/prereq/mysql_remote.md

 <h2 id="instgde-prereq-mysql-remote-install">Install the Magento software</h2>
-When you install the Magento software using either the command line or Setup Wizard, you must specify database information as follows:
+When you install the Magento software using either the command line or Setup Wizard, you must specify the following:

+*	The Base URL specifies the host name or IP address of the *webnode*
 *	Database host is the *remote database server* IP address
 *	Database user name is the *local web node* database user to which you gave access
 *	Database password is the local web node user's password
+*	Database name is the name of the database on the remote server

 #### Related topics